teremterem/claude-code-proxy/README.md

 ## Supported Models

-The proxy supports all Anthropic models available through LiteLLM, including:
+The proxy supports all Anthropic models available through the official Anthropic API, including:
 - claude-3-5-sonnet-20241022
 - claude-3-5-haiku-20241022
 - claude-3-opus-20240229
-- And other Anthropic models supported by LiteLLM
+- And other Anthropic models supported by the official API

 ## How It Works 🧩

 This proxy works by:

 1. **Receiving requests** in Anthropic's API format 📥
-2. **Converting** the requests to LiteLLM format 🔄
+2. **Extracting API key** from environment, request body, or Authorization header 🔑
-3. **Sending** the request to Anthropic via LiteLLM 📤
+3. **Sending** the request directly to Anthropic API 📤
 4. **Logging** all interactions to Langfuse for observability 📊
-5. **Converting** the response back to Anthropic format 🔄
-6. **Returning** the formatted response to the client ✅
+5. **Returning** the response to the client ✅

-The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients while providing comprehensive logging and analytics through Langfuse. 🌊
+The proxy handles both streaming and non-streaming responses, maintaining full compatibility with all Claude clients while providing comprehensive logging and analytics through Langfuse. 🌊

 ## Langfuse Integration 📊